Music Downloads

 If you have this game on Steam you can actually scout out the soundtrack from within the game's files, although the tracks will be in .wma format.
 I'm throwing up some of my favorite songs both for people who haven't bought it, and to anyone looking for them in .mp3 format.

-Battle Theme - The main battle theme.
+Conflict - The main battle theme.
 RPGs where the random battle music doesn't suck are pretty rare.
-RPGs where the random battle music is awesome are even rarer.
+RPGs where the random battle music is this awesome are even rarer.

 Victory Theme - This song was actually ganked wholesale from Breath of Death VII, where it was also used at the end of a battle.